clydedacruz/obc-docs/protocol-spec.md

 One can notice that both deployment and invocation transactions consist of two sections:

-* section general-info, that contains the administration details of the transaction, i.e., which chain this transaction corresponds to (chained), the type of transaction (that is set to ''deploymTx'' or ''invocTx'', the version number of confidentiality policy implemented, its creator identifier (expressed by means of TCert of Cert), and a nonce, that facilitates primarily replay-attack resistance techniques.
+* Section *general-info*: contains the administration details of the transaction, i.e., which chain this transaction corresponds to (is chained to), the type of transaction (that is set to ''deploymTx'' or ''invocTx''), the version number of confidentiality policy implemented, its creator identifier (expressed by means of TCert of Cert) and a nonce (facilitates primarily replay-attack resistance techniques).

-* section code-info, that contains information on the chain-code source code.
+* Section *code-info*: contains information on the chain-code source code.
 For deployment transaction this is essentially the chain-code identifier/name and source code, while for invocation chain-code is the name of the function invoked and its arguments.
 As shown in the two figures code-info in both transactions are encrypted ultimately using the chain-specific symmetric key K<sub>chain</sub>.

 ## 5. Byzantine Consensus
 The ``obcpbft`` package is an implementation of the seminal [PBFT](http://dl.acm.org/citation.cfm?id=571640 "PBFT") consensus protocol [1], which provides consensus among validators despite a threshold of validators acting as _Byzantine_, i.e., being malicious or failing in an unpredictable manner.
 In the default configuration, PBFT tolerates up to t<n/3 Byzantine validators.